maki49/maki49.github.io/about.md

 permalink: /about/
 ---
-49 (Fortneu) is a code name of a world line observer, whose identity in the real world is a graduate student of physics in [Mohan Chen's group](http://www2.coe.pku.edu.cn/subpaget.asp?id=660) at PKU.
+49 (Fortneu) is a code name of a world line observer, whose identity in the real world was a ~~unercover agent~~ graduate student in [Mohan Chen's group](http://www2.coe.pku.edu.cn/subpaget.asp?id=660) at PKU, studying physics and beyond-DFT methods and working happily with members in [Xinguo Ren's group](https://theory.iphy.ac.cn/252.html) at IOP-CAS.

 Why 49 (Fortneu)
 1. Birthday